Skip to content

 An intertwined history

 The RCMP’s initial headquarters were established in Fredericton at the historic Old Government House.
-This marked the beginning of a partnership that has endured for decades, symbolizing the commitment of RCMP Members to serving and protecting the people of New Brunswick.
+This marked the beginning of a partnership that has endured for nearly 100, symbolizing the commitment of RCMP Members to serving and protecting the people of New Brunswick.

 The RCMP’s history in New Brunswick is marked by a legacy of dedication, adaptability, and service.
 As it continues to evolve, RCMP Members remain an integral part of the Province’s fabric, working tirelessly to ensure the safety and well-being of the people they serve.